Realize 100% Renewable Energy by Sailing Mega-Solar Rafts in Low-Latitude Pacific Ocean

 Abstract

-Besides offshore wind power, which is a major target of renewable energy development worldwide, huge sunshine energy affluent in the low-latitude Pacific Ocean may be captured with a reasonable economy by mega-PV solar module rafts always sailing slowly on open seas.
-Maritime conditions there are very favorable in vast seas with rich sunshine and mild wind/wave conditions with little risk of tropical storms.
-According to international maritime laws, the open seas are considered open to peaceful sailing of mega-solar rafts, though their impacts on other vessels should be minimized.
+Besides offshore wind power, which is a major target of renewable energy development worldwide, huge sunshine energy affluent in the low-latitude Pacific Ocean may be captured with a reasonable economy by mega-PV solar module rafts sailing slowly on open seas.
+Maritime conditions there are very favorable, with vast areas of rich sunshine and mild wind/wave conditions and little risk of tropical storms.
+According to international maritime law, the open seas are considered open to the peaceful sailing of mega-solar rafts, though their impacts on other vessels should be minimized.
 A crude feasibility study indicates that it is not a baseless dream but worth challenging by integrating already available basic technologies, upgrading, and upscaling.
-With due international cooperation including island nations, it will contribute to dramatically increasing renewable energy resources for human-being along with off-shore wind power.
+With due international cooperation, including island nations, it will contribute to dramatically increasing renewable energy resources for human-being along with offshore wind power.

 Downloads